tferguson14/TSI-Hackathon-2024-Dataset-Repository/README.md

 ## Contact and Contribututions

 We welcome contributions!
-Please email any suggestion or any queries regarding the hackathon or datasets to Taisha Ferguson taferguson@microsoft.com.
+Please email any suggestion or any queries regarding the hackathon datasets to Taisha Ferguson taferguson@microsoft.com.

 ---